luke-grantham/godot-addons/README.md

 Manage groups of Control nodes.
 Useful for transitioning to/from separate menus or animating ui in and out of view

 ### SceneManager
-Switch scenes with a single line of code using shader-based transitions
+Switch scenes with a single line of code using shader-based transitions.

 `SceneManager.load_scene(MyScenes.SceneId.MainMenu)`

+Requires: TransitionManager, MyUtil